MakeSchool-Tutorials/Environment-Setup/P01-Computer-And-Environment-Setup/content.md

 1. A fully-functioning keyboard
 1. A fully-functioning screen

-If you don’t have a laptop with these specifications, please message questions@makeschool.com if you have any issues with your computer

 > [info]
 >
 > Why do we require your laptop to be from _Apple_?
 We have found that it is difficult to support the tools/languages we use in our fast-paced learning environment on a PC.
 Whether it's web, mobile, or data science, a Mac (OSX) environment is much easier to work with both for the students and the instructor, and also goes far to helping guarantee a students success by minimizing hardware issues.

 Unfortunately, we cannot offer any sort of exceptions to this policy, students in the past who we have allowed to use workarounds such as a "hackintosh" or virtual machines have not been successful.
 If you cannot meet these requirements, please review the [Laptop section of our student handbook](https://docs.google.com/document/d/1a1i2jwXqx__URpWvUf8z8E9iwcdJ05QsPnbjs7Z83Us/preview#heading=h.p5a6appfat36) for available options on how to find an economical laptop that meets these requirements.

+If you have any questions about the laptop requirements, please message [questions@makeschool.com](mailto:questions@makeschool.com).

 > [action]
 >